Waste initiatives

 3. Fill in the Reusable Sanitary Product Rebate Application Form and email it to waste.services@stirling.wa.gov.au

-1. A valid itemised tax receipt must be dated within the past 12 months.
+1. A valid itemised tax receipt must be dated within the current financial year.

 Terms and conditions